FIFO jobs are a different kind of career path.

 FIFO jobs are jobs where workers fly in to a remote worksite, live there during a work rotation, and then fly out when the rotation ends.

-The worksite may be a mine, offshore platform, energy facility, construction camp, remote airport, military support site, maritime operation, or industrial project.
-These worksites are often too far from normal residential areas for daily commuting.
+The worksite may be a mine, offshore oil platform, drilling rig, energy facility, construction camp, remote airport, military support site, maritime operation, pipeline project, industrial maintenance site, remote logistics hub, or temporary project site.

 Instead of asking workers to move permanently, employers transport them in for a scheduled block of work.